kristoji/CTF_writeups/ecsc2024_round2_rev2/writeup.md

 # FIRST IMPRESSIONS

-Upon examining the provided materials, we encounter two main files:
+By examining the provided materials, we encounter two main files:

 - `arxelerated`: A firmware file for ARM Cortex-M3.
 - `out.enc`: An encrypted file, presumably containing data we need to decrypt.